ccmucdenver/ccm-docs/docs/alderaan.md

 ### Spring semester 2022
 * Scaling up availability and user base, installing custom software on request.

-## User Training (after the configuration is finalized)
+## User Training
 * ssh command line usage
-* submission of OSG jobs
+* software
-* web access to the cluster
+* web access to the cluster (when web access is available)

 ## How to Use

-Authorized users can submit jobs on the Alderaan cluster on the head node or the [common cluster scheduler](../clusters_guide).
-The head node is accessed by ssh to math-alderaan.ucdenver.pvt.
+Authorized users can submit jobs on the Alderaan cluster on the head node by ssh to math-alderaan.ucdenver.pvt.
 The head node is for compilation and small tests only.
 Please do not run any intensive or long jobs on the head node.

 An allocation system is set up and will be activated when warranted by the cluster load.

-Graphical desktop and Jupyterhub front end interfaces are coming soon.
+Web access including Jupyterhub, remote desktop, and R Studio is in development.

 ## Contact
 jan.mandel@ucdenver.edu